5-Year Business Plan

 Kodokyo is an AI-native project operating system that unifies team communication, task management, and documentation into a single platform.
 It targets the $7.6B project management software market (growing at 13-16% CAGR) and the adjacent $20B+ collaboration market — both being reshaped by AI adoption and remote work consolidation.

-The core insight is that Slack, Jira, and Asana treat “talking about work,” “tracking work,” and “documenting work” as three separate activities.
+The core insight is that Slack, Asana, Monday.com, and ClickUp treat “talking about work,” “tracking work,” and “documenting work” as three separate activities.
 Kodokyo merges them into a Living Document architecture where AI maintains project state, auto-drafts tasks from conversations, generates narrative status reports, and orchestrates handoffs between teams.

 $7.6B